 The benefits of using unit tests in your code cannot be overstated.
 Not only do they serve as a powerful refactoring tool, but they also act as a design tool to improve the quality of your code.
-If your application currently lacks unit tests, now is the time to start the journey towards 100% unit test coverage.
+If your application currently lacks unit tests, now is the time to start the journey toward 100% unit test coverage.

 Unit tests as a refactoring tool

 Without unit tests, refactoring can be a tedious process.
 It typically involves attempting to run or compile your code, reading a single stack trace, and fixing a single bug.
 With unit tests, however, this process becomes much more efficient.
-When multiple unit tests fail, you can fix multiple bugs simultaneously, saving you a significant amount of time.
+When multiple unit tests fail, you can fix multiple bugs simultaneously, saving you significant time.

 Unit tests as a design tool